CodingCampus2/CSharpHometask1/README.md

 ## Task clarifications:
 Input variables that contains only numbers should be parsed to _floats_.
 Use _floats_ in all your floating-point calculations.
+Don't round any intermediate results.
-Numbers, if needed, should be rounded by casting to int.
-(For this task only).
+Numbers, if needed, should be rounded by Math.Truncate().